 Curriculum Connections guide: Each issue comes with an accompanying Curriculum Connections guide linking NatureWILD’s content to the BC curriculum and helping teachers meet cross-curricular learning outcomes.
 School members receive their digital copy in our quarterly newsletter that goes out shortly after NatureWILD arrives at your doorstep.
-View the Summer 2017 Curriculum Connections guide here.
+View the Fall 2017 Curriculum Connections guide here.

 NatureKids e-newsletters: Delivered to your inbox, full of seasonal activity and teaching ideas, resources, grant alerts and more, the e-news connects BC teachers in the community.

 Teaching resources: Complimenary resources like our new Life in the Leaf Litter ID card.

 Annual Small Stewardship Grants: Sometimes it just takes a little to achieve a lot.
 Each year a limited number of small stewardship grants are made available to NatureKids BC school members and family nature clubs to support local stewardship and citizen science projects, such as native plant gardens, habitat restoration or bird /bee box building.

 A very special thank you to volunteer Frances McCoubrey, Cariboo Chilcotin School District 27 for her ongoing work on the NatureKids Curriculum Connections, and the following volunteers for the summer issue!